 Singapore Island is a melting pot with different cultures.
 Therefore, one can easily spend a day exploring a large number of temples and pagodas with different architectural styles here.

 St. Andrew’s Church and the Good Shepherd Catholic Church – the oldest Roman architecture church in Singapore are great places to see the majestic architecture.

-Also, don’t miss your visit to the oldest Chinese temple on this island that is used to worship Thien Hau Thanh Mau (Mother Goddess).
+Also, don’t miss your visit to the oldest Chinese temple on this island used to worship Thien Hau Thanh Mau (Mother Goddess).